Trump doubles down on threat to Iranian cultural sites

 "We have a very extraordinarily expensive air base that’s there.
 It cost billions of dollars to build.
 Long before my time," Trump said.
 "We’re not leaving unless they pay us back for it."

-The president went on to say that if Iraq forces the U.S. military presence out of Iraq, "we will charge them sanctions like they’ve never seen before ever.
+The president went on to say that if Iraq forces the U.S. military out, "we will charge them sanctions like they’ve never seen before ever.
 It'll make Iranian sanctions look somewhat tame."

 "If there’s any hostility, that they do anything we think is inappropriate, we are going to put sanctions on Iraq, very big sanctions on Iraq," Trump said.

-Iraq's prime minister has scheduled a meeting with the U.S. ambassador for Monday to discuss the U.S. role in Iraq, according to two officials familiar with the planning.
+Iraq's prime minister has scheduled a meeting Monday with the American ambassador to discuss the U.S. role in Iraq, according to two officials familiar with the planning.

 The officials say Iraqi Prime Minister Adil Abdul-Mahdi is expected to tell Ambassador Matthew Tueller that U.S. troops will have to leave the country, and he is expected to ask for a timeline.